 - Emission stacks should be a minimum of six feet in height to enhance the dispersion of emissions and lessen the likelihood of workers entering the perimeter from having to cross into the plume even when wearing PPE

-Per TTC’s Phase 2 recommendation, an additional study is being launched to focus on task-oriented worker exposure to emissions in identifying certain tasks within the typical 8-hour shift window that could pose health risks; to understand the dispersion of styrene from the liner truck after opening; and to correlate the number of liners being stored on the truck, the liner sizes, and the duration the liners have been on the truck with emission concentrations.
+Per TTC’s Phase 2 recommendation, an additional study is currently underway to focus on task-oriented worker exposure to emissions in identifying certain tasks within the typical 8-hour shift window that could pose health risks; to understand the dispersion of styrene from the liner truck after opening; and to correlate the number of liners being stored on the truck, the liner sizes, and the duration the liners have been on the truck with emission concentrations.